anetczuk/cpp-memory-performance/doc/comparison/README.md

 ![Raspberry Pi performance of multi-process linked list](rpi3/cllist_mp_data_plot_average_comparison.png "Raspberry Pi performance of multi-process linked list")

-Shape of presented curves is imillar to curves of single-threaded variants.
+Shape of presented curves is similar to curves of single-threaded variants.
 The difference is in size-values of change points.
 For std::vector cache improves performance of containers of size up to 256 KB.
-For linked lists this container size limit is 16 KB.
+For linked lists containers up to 1 MB are affected by cache.